Queensland Intermediary Scheme

 ‘Child sexual offence’ means an offence of a sexual nature committed in relation to a child, including offences contained in Chapter 22 (Offences against morality) and Chapter 32 (Rape and sexual assault) of the Criminal Code Act 1899 (Qld).

-The insertion of a new Division 4C into the Evidence Act 1977 (Qld) will provide the framework in which the QIS operates.
-These legislative amendments to the Evidence Act will commence on a date set by proclamation.
-Currently, they can be viewed in the Criminal Code (Child Sexual Offences Reform) and Other Legislation Amendment Act 2020.
+The insertion of Division 4C into the Evidence Act 1977 (Qld) provides the framework in which the QIS operates.
+These legislative amendments to the Evidence Act commenced on 5 July 2021.

 Special measures for witnesses

-There are existing special provisions included in the Evidence Act 1977 (Qld) to help facilitate access to justice for vulnerable witnesses giving evidence.
-They include:
+The following special provisions included in the Evidence Act 1977 (Qld) to help facilitate access to justice for vulnerable witnesses giving evidence:

-The intermediary scheme will be an additional special provision for vulnerable witnesses.
+The intermediary scheme is an additional special provision for vulnerable witnesses.

-Refer to the Court Services Queensland information for witnesses about going to court and giving evidence.
+Refer to the information for witnesses about going to court and giving evidence.

 Support services

-The Queensland Intermediary Scheme works alongside existing support services available to witnesses in Queensland.
-These services have been consulted during the establishment of the QIS:
+QIS works alongside existing support services available to witnesses in Queensland: